DenzelOussama/oop-exercice/python_library_exercise.md

 # Python Programming Exam
 **Time Limit: 3 hours**
 **Total Points: 100**
+*ignore this message its just me trying git,this message will be added,commited and pushed in couple minutes*
 ## Instructions
 - Read all questions carefully before starting
 - Code must be properly commented